andreicode/react-create-comp-test/README.md

 Creates a component in the specified path.
 The name of the component is the last folder in the path (in the above case is component-name => ComponentName)

+### `npm run create-test path-to-existent/component-folder ComponentName`

+Creates a test in the specified path.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />